aaalgo/picpac/README.md

-PicPac: An Image Streamer for Iterative Training
+PicPac: An Image Database and Streamer for Deep Learning

 PicPac is an image database, explorer and streamer for deep learning.
 It is developed so that the user of different deep learning frameworks